jrrobison1/novel-ai-module-tools/README.md

 pip install -r requirements.txt
 ```

+## Training material format
+These scripts expect your training text to be in plain text format.

 ## The tools
 ### 1. formatter.py
+Very basic regex formatter.
+It is recommended to use this in combination with other tools and manual editing.

-Formats text in the way NovelAI prefers:
+This script formats text in the way NovelAI prefers:
 - Each paragraph on a separate line
 - Fancy quotes converted to regular quotes
 - Smart ellipsis converted to simple text version